FREQUENTLY ASKED QUESTIONS

 Can I use Odie’s oil on top of an already present stain or finish?

-•Yes, but it’s always best to use Odie’s products.
+•Yes, but it’s always best use Odie's directly on the wood so it will penetrate the wood fiber and make that barrier against stains and water that makes Odie's so effective.
+Also, it is best to use Odie’s products.
 See below for how to make a custom stain using Odie’s products.

 Can I order all of the Odie’s products if I am not in the USA?